Undergraduate Research Experience

 Research areas vary year to year, but include marine microbiology, ocean biogeochemistry, optical oceanography, remote sensing, bioinformatics, sensory biology and phytoplankton ecology.

-The 2014 program dates will be June 9th through August 15th and will be held at the Laboratory's East Boothbay campus.
+The 2016 program dates are May 31 through August 5 and will be held at the Laboratory's East Boothbay campus.
 Successful applicants receive a stipend, free housing, food allowance, and funds for travel to and from Bigelow Laboratory.
-Applications will be open January 1, 2014.
+Applications will be open January 1, 2016.

 “The greatest strength was the communication and community spirit.
 Not only could I talk to my mentors about anything, at any time, even other people’s mentors were available.”